-My name is Placido Sanchez, and I am sitting hunched over a rickety card table, scribbling this in a tattered notebook with a pencil, squinting as I write by the dim glow of a kerosene lantern, purchased from the mall.
-I haven’t dared to set foot outside, not since the Cubans dropped the bomb and the lethal fallout levels forced me to take cover and stay put in this cool, concrete cocoon.
+My name is Placido Sanchez, and I’m sitting hunched over a rickety card table in the basement of my modest house, scribbling this in a dog-eared notebook with a pencil, squinting as I write by the dim glow of a kerosene lantern, purchased from the mall.

 With a heavy heart, I slice pale, pink meat into thin, translucent strips with a knife, also from the mall.

-I shove the delicate dish that Julia never got to see aside and wipe my mouth with the back of my hand.
-I already devoured the succulent meat on her rump, arms, breasts, lower legs, toes, and fingers; I now have a newfound respect for finger food.
+I shove the dish that Julia never got to see aside and wipe my sweaty hands on my tattered jeans.
+I already devoured the succulent meat on her rump, arms, breasts, lower legs, toes, and fingers; I now have a newfound respect for finger-food.
 I remove the diamond ring from the ring finger on Julia’s left hand, kept as a memento out of respect, and I slip it on my pinkie.
-The precious gem sparkled in the dim light.
+The precious gem sparkles in the dim light.
 A reminder of the decade of bliss we shared, So fleeting…

 My iPhone battery wavers; it stubbornly refuses to hold a charge for more than a few hours.
-I keep my phone charged out of force of habit, but it hardly mattered now.
-There was no one left to call, and the cell signal has become very weak.
+I keep my phone charged out of force of habit, but it hardly matters now.
+There’s no one left to call, and the cell signal has become very weak.
 I don’t remember the last time I’ve seen the sun, but I have the lantern, a poor substitute.
 There isn’t any running water.
 Though I still have several gallon jugs to tide me over.

 But none of the comforts of home.

-I remember when the Cubans dropped the bomb — six o’clock on a Sunday night — a direct result of mounting tension between Cuba and the United States regarding their right to occupy our airspace.
+I remember when the bomb dropped — six o’clock on a Sunday night — a direct result of mounting tension between Cuba and the United States regarding their right to occupy our airspace.
 In retaliation, they unleashed their nuclear arsenal.

-The night of the bombing, I grilled hot dogs and hamburgers in our backyard in New Mexico — next door to the Air Force Base, a prime target — while Julia kept Juan and Maria company at the picnic table nearby.
+I was grilling hot dogs and hamburgers in our backyard in New Mexico — next door to the Air Force Base, a prime target — while Julia kept Juan and Maria company at the picnic table nearby.
 They were playing cards — Gin Rummy — and Juan’s eyes lit up when he won for the first time.
 He grinned while his feet dangled in the air.
-Not used to losing, his little sister pouted and knocked the entire deck of cards to the ground.
+Not used to losing, his little sister pouted and knocked the entire deck to the ground.

-We remembered to get buns and rolls out of the basement pantry just before the hamburgers and hot dogs burned, and Julia and I rushed into the house.
+We’d remembered to get buns and rolls out of the basement pantry just before the hamburgers and hot dogs burned, and Julia and I rushed into the house.
 She ran down the stairs too fast.
-The heel of her shoe got caught, and she tumbled — head first — to the concrete floor below.
+The heel of her shoe got caught, and she tumbled — headfirst — to the concrete floor below.
 By the time I reached my love, her neck was already broken.